Art direction and design for strategic re-brand positioned TurnKey for +$600MM acquisition

 Brand guidelines

-Knowing that there'd be lots of people working on the visual brand (designers, photographers, contractors and more) we created detailed brand guidelines.
-We created a library where people could go to download resources like fonts, logos, brand color libraries and Google slide decks.
+Knowing that there'd be lots of people working on the visual brand (designers, photographers, contractors and more) I created detailed brand guidelines.
+I created a library where people could go to download resources like fonts, logos, brand color libraries and Google slide decks.

 Presentation was key to our value strategy.
 Even though we were aiming for a mass affluent audience, we knew that erring on the side of luxury in our presentation would increase the perception of value of TurnKey's service